jorgebucaran/hyperapp/docs/architecture/actions.md

 const AddBy = (state, amount) => ({ ...state, value: state.value + amount })
 ```

-To give a payload to an action we’ll want to use an **action descriptor**.
+To give a payload to an action we'll want to use an **action descriptor**.

 ```js
 h("button", { onclick: [AddBy, 5] }, text("+5"))